About Our Club

-About Our Club Enjoy the friendly atmosphere of this Members Club with its 18 hole parkland course and many feature holes constructed to USGA standard.
+Enjoy the friendly atmosphere of our members club with its 18 hole parkland course and many feature holes constructed to USGA standard.

 Convenient to the A55 North Wales coast road this 18 hole parkland course was re-sited to its present position in 1968.

 As security is of paramount importance, CCTV cameras are strategically positioned around the clubhouse and car park.

 Access to the clubhouse is on two levels, with large car parks at both levels.

 The club has a large playing membership – men, women and juniors as well as social members.